September 1, 2019

 “With that, I’ll have the knowledge to put on events, festivals, and concerts, and further my intelligence of the music industry so I can play bigger gigs,” Khouri said.

 Michael Machosky is a writer and journalist with nearly two decades of experience writing about everything from food to film, art, travel, books and music.
-He lives in Greenfield with his wife, Shaunna, and 8-year old son.
+He lives in Greenfield with his wife, Shaunna, and their son.